 1989’s BIG TYME would go platinum (sell more than one million copies) and spawn three top 10 rap hits that also crossed over to the R&B charts.
 1991’s PEACEFUL JOURNEY would also go platinum, 1993’s BLUE FUNK would go Gold (half a million copies) and then they’d return to platinum status with 1994’s NUTTIN BUT LOVE, the title track of which is all-time favorite Heavy D and The Boyz song.

-Heavy D had a formula, simply lyrics over a quick-tempo R&B-style beat with a catchy chorus, and it worked.
-I’ll not that after the 2nd album, group member Trouble T-Roy, Troy Dixon, died in a tragic accident (and went on to be immortalized in the hip-hop classic THEY REMINISCE OVER YOU by Pete Rock and C.L.
+Heavy D had a formula, simple lyrics over a quick-tempo R&B-style beat with a catchy chorus, and it worked.
+I’ll note that after the 2nd album, group member Trouble T-Roy, Troy Dixon, died in a tragic accident (and went on to be immortalized in the hip-hop classic THEY REMINISCE OVER YOU by Pete Rock and C.L.
 Smooth), but the group soldiered on.

 During this time, Heavy D appeared on Janet Jackon’s 1989 hit song ALRIGHT, and then on Micheal Jackson’s 1992 hit song JAM, as well as composing the theme song to the hit sketch comedy show IN LIVING COLOR.